PiwikPRO/PPMS-PublicDocs/integrations/index.rst

 Integrations
 ============

-This page was moved here: :ref:`data-collection-mobile`.
+This page was moved here: :ref:`data-collection`.